discourse/message_bus/README.md

 MessageBus implements a Server to Server channel based protocol and Server to Web Client protocol (using polling, long-polling or long-polling + streaming)

-Since long-polling is implemented using Rack Hijack and Thin::Async, all common Ruby web servers (Thin, Puma, Unicorn, Passenger) can run MessageBus and handle a large number of concurrent connections that wait on messages.
+Since long-polling is implemented using Rack Hijack and Thin::Async, all common Ruby web servers (Pitchfork/Unicorn, Puma, Thin, Passenger) can run MessageBus and handle a large number of concurrent connections that wait on messages.

 MessageBus is implemented as Rack middleware and can be used by any Rails / Sinatra or pure Rack application.